OpenTreeOfLife/otcetera/expected/README.md

 to the `data` dir) and where to look for the expected output.

-By convention the subdirectories of this dir are named to correspond to the subdirs of the tools directory which they test.
+By convention the subdirectories of this dir are named to correspond to the tools which they test (without the otc prefix).

 ## Syntax for describing the invocation.
 Each JSON just holds a list of objects (Look at the `*.json` files in the subdirs of this directory) with the invocations and a pointer to the location